Casslin/0x_report/report/4_specific_findings.md

     }
 ```

-0x also [tested](https://github.com/0xProject/contracts/blob/74728c404a1c7e9091074bd88abf454fd374228a/test/ts/exchange/helpers.ts#L81-L136) the `isRoundingError` function but did not test with large values enough to explore its behavior and determine its limits.
+3. [6 tests](https://github.com/0xProject/contracts/blob/74728c404a1c7e9091074bd88abf454fd374228a/test/ts/exchange/helpers.ts#L81-L136) were added for `isRoundingError()`.
+There is no test code with large values to explore its behavior further and determine its limits.
 <br/><br/><br/>

 ## 4.2 Major